WooCommerce vs Shopify

 WooCommerce Design Review

 WooCommerce offers thousands of themes, with a user-created library that is constantly growing.
-In addition to a large catalog of free themes, paid themes are usually affordable, with prices ranging from $20-$100 per year.
+In addition to an extensive catalog of free themes, paid themes are usually affordable, with prices ranging from $20-$100 per year.

 woocommerce themes